Command Line Overview

 /bin/bash

 In the above example, the cat command is used to display the contents of a file and the echo command is used to display the contents of a variable.
-SHELL is an environment variable containing full path to the shell.
+SHELL is an environment variable containing the full path to the shell.

 info The output of the above commands might be different for you.
 And as mentioned earlier, your command prompt might be different than $ .
 For now, you can ignore it.
 Or, you could type PS1='$ ' and press the Enter key to set the prompt for the current session.